-

 Original Date Announced

 February 12, 2025DHS reversed the transfer of $80 million in FEMA funds allocated to New York City to help fund shelter for migrants.
-The previous day, the Trump Administration confirmed it fired FEMA Chief Financial Officer Mary Comans and three other FEMA employees for disbursing the funds to NYC.
+One day prior, the Trump Administration confirmed it fired FEMA Chief Financial Officer Mary Comans and three other FEMA employees for disbursing the funds to NYC.

 Trump 2.0 [Policy ID #1535]